x1ddos/zdoc/README.md

-the program searches source code for matching public identifiers, printing found types and their doc comments to stdout. the search is case-insensitive and non-exhaustive. if -s option is specified, any identifier substring matches.
+the program searches source code for matching public identifiers, printing found types and their doc comments to stdout. the search is case-insensitive and non-exhaustive.

+if -s option is specified, any identifier substring matches. as a side effect, the -s with no identifier arg results in printing out only top level doc comments.

 for example, look up "hello" identifier in a project file: